 |

-Please note that this test will only check for the KB and ky alleles, it does not check for the kbr (brindle).
-Laboklin no longer offers a test for Brindle.
+Please note that this test will only check for the KB and ky alleles.
+For brindle: we are pleased to announce that from today (01/02/2024) we offer a test for the

 |